 Strengthening Our Community

 Guided by the values of equity, collaboration, humility, and accountability, our mission is to improve health outcomes and increase health equity in the City of Tulsa.
+OK.
 Our vision is that everyone has a fair and just opportunity to be as healthy as possible.

 Health Equity Initiative Strategies